-As always, using the right tools in our toolkit for is critical, and the lenses we use for architectural photography allow us to depict any interior or exterior with a wide eyed perspective–without distortion or converging lines.
+As always, using the right tools in our toolkit is critical, and the lenses we use for architectural photography allow us to depict any interior or exterior with a wide-eyed perspective–without distortion or converging lines.
 With the help of our professional lenses we can precisely capture the area, and effectively shoot smaller spaces like bathrooms and closets.

 One tool we can’t directly control is the natural light, but we can thoughtfully consider it, as we always do.
 When we scout a location for our architecture photography we are able to note the angle of the sun and how it lights up a room.
 The space’s potential for natural light allows us to determine the best time of day to photograph what room and when.

 Mother Nature can also present us with weather challenges and seasonal factors that can affect our architecture photography too.
-For interior shots we can shoot year round, and winter is a particularly great time on the Cape and Islands.
-Many second home owners and rental clients have left or moved out of the space for the time being.
-Without the leaves on the trees there is more natural light streaming in, and when snow is present it creates a beautiful glowing effect that can be reflected into a space.
+For interior shots, we can shoot year-round, and winter is a particularly great time on the Cape and Islands.
+Many second homeowners and rental clients have left or moved out of the space for the time being.
+Without the leaves on the trees, there is more natural light streaming in, and when snow is present it creates a beautiful glowing effect that can be reflected into space.

-As for capturing exteriors, late spring, summer and fall are good times of year, as you want to consider the state of the landscaping and how you want it showcased.
-Fortunately our drone can capture exterior shots of our architecture projects all year–it’s especially great for expressing the nearby physical features of a property.
+As for capturing exteriors, late spring, summer, and fall are good times of the year, as you want to consider the state of the landscaping and how you want it showcased.
+Fortunately, our drone can capture exterior shots of our architecture projects all year–it’s especially great for expressing the nearby physical features of a property.
 By capturing the building’s natural habitat, like a wooded area or nearby coastline, or proximity to a neighboring structure, a broader context of the property can be shared.
-With a bird’s eye view a whole new perspective is gained and the location is further revealed.
+With a bird’s eye view, a whole new perspective is gained and the location is further revealed.